Explore Fitzroy Falls in Morton National Park

 Fitzroy Falls Visitor Centre

-You’ll also find a gift shop in the centre with many authentic, Australian-made souvenirs for sale.
-Next door, the little café serves coffee and delicious cake, with a small area for children to play.
+Inside, you’ll find a gift shop offering a variety of authentic, Australian-made souvenirs.
+Next door, a cosy café serves coffee and delicious cakes, with a small play area available for children.

-To get to the main lookout, follow the signs from the visitor centre.
-An easy-to-follow path along the creek brings visitors to a beautiful lookout point with breathtaking views of the waterfall and the Yarrunga Valley.
+To reach the main lookout, simply follow the signs from the visitor centre.
+A well-marked path along the creek leads to a stunning viewpoint offering incredible views of the waterfall and the Yarrunga Valley.

 The views of the waterfall from that lookout are fantastic, with plenty of unique photo opportunities.